 Pre-financing payments must be requested by the contractor and are therefore not paid automatically.
 The contractor may also decide the amount that it wishes to receive, within the limits specified above.
 It sometimes happens that contractors decide to reduce the amount of pre-financing to which they are entitled in order to avoid having to provide a financial guarantee, which is acceptable.
 In this case no addendum is required.
 The pre-financing payments are cleared when 80% of the value of the contract has been paid.
-However, if the pre-financing is covered by a guarantee that stops being valid without the contractor renewing it, the contracting authority can deduct the amount of the advance payment from subsequent interim payments, or terminate the contract (Article 30(3)).
+However, if the pre-financing is covered by a guarantee that stops being valid without the contractor repowing it, the contracting authority can deduct the amount of the advance.

+the contractor renewing it, the contracting authority can deduct the amount of the advance payment from subsequent interim payments, or terminate the contract (Article 30(3)).
 The interim payments are paid at regular intervals, in accordance with the nature and duration of the contract.
 In the case of fee-based contracts, the interim payments are paid after every 6 months of execution.
-In the case of global price contracts with a duration of less than one year, no interim payment is provided for.
-In the case of global price contracts with a duration of more than 1 year, it is possible to provide that interim payments be made at the end of each year of implementation, provided that the objectives clearly stated in the terms of reference have been attained.
+In the case of global price contracts with a duration of less than two years, or if the contract is not divided between different outputs that the contracting authority can approve independently, no interim payment is provided for.
+In the case of global price contracts with a duration of at least two years and if the budget is divided between different outputs that the contracting authority can approve independently, it is possible to provide that interim payments be made at the end of each year of implementation, provided that the objectives clearly stated in the terms of reference have been attained.